gimseng/game_stats/README.md

 # game_stats

 Welcome to my gameplay data analysis project (which I call game_stats).
 In this project, we will be doing an end-to-end data science project, involving perhaps a few data engineering/machine learning modeling task.
 I am structuring the project in the following ways.
+I provide a quick summary for some parts, with further documentations (linked when needed) in the docs folder for further technical details.

 ## Strategy, Big Picture/Project Motivation, Problem Statement and Project Goals
 1. Define the business objectives and gameplans.